2014 Schedule of Events at Atlantis Casino Resort in Reno, Nevada

 COURSE RECORDS: Visit the Results Page for all course records.
 All New Records will be established in 2014 on the new route!

-Rates: $119 on Saturday night, but $59 per night on Sunday, Monday, and Tuesday nights.
+Rates: $119 on Friday and Saturday night, but $59 per night on Sunday, Monday, and Tuesday nights.
 (As the race begins on Sunday, you will want a room there when you finish, which will be some time on Monday or Monday night / early Tuesday morning.)
 Plus 13.5% Washoe County room tax, plus $2 per night City of Reno fee, plus $15 per room Resort Fee which provides guests with both valet and self parking, in-room wireless internet, use of the fitness center, two bottles of spring water per day, extended checkout of 12pm, and boarding pass printing services.

 Our group cut-off date to access our rooming block is September 15, 2014.
 The special booking code, to access our block and special rate, is provided to all registered racers by email during the registration process.